The Weekly Pushback

 Victory Programs

-In July, a new executive order defunded HUD housing first programs that are essential to supporting individuals struggling with addictions to get the resources that they need.
+October 19, 2025 - In July of 2025, a new executive order defunded HUD housing first programs that are essential to supporting individuals struggling with addictions to get the resources that they need.
 Victory Programs was founded in 1975 as one of the first organizations in the state to provide housing and support for people living with HIV/AIDS, homelessness, and substance use disorders.
 Over time, it has expanded to operate more than a dozen programs across Boston, offering emergency and transitional housing, recovery and treatment services, health care navigation, and harm reduction supports.
 Today, Victory Programs plays a critical role in the community by helping thousands of individuals each year stabilize their lives, achieve recovery, and build long-term health and housing security.
 Old South is honored to give them a grant of $1,000 to continue their great work.
 To learn more, go to https://www.vpi.org/.

 Christian Friends Mission International

-Pastor Frank has spoken at Old South several times over the last decade as his ministry to provide food, education, and jobs to LGBTQ youth and other marginalized youth comes under threat from the Ugandan government.
+October 26, 2025 - Pastor Frank has spoken at Old South several times over the last decade as his ministry to provide food, education, and jobs to LGBTQ youth and other marginalized youth comes under threat from the Ugandan government.
 Old South is proud to support their great work, particularly as the US has taken a step back from its international support.
 To learn more or donate, email outreach@oldsouth.org or go to wecarewelove.org.

 Greater Boston Food Bank + Eastie Farms

-Since the beginning of the year, the Federal administration has cut grants to food banks and have cut SNAP benefits nationwide for the next decade.
+November 2, 2025 - Since the beginning of the year, the Federal administration has cut grants to food banks and have cut SNAP benefits nationwide for the next decade.
 But now they have announced that until the Government shutdown ends, all SNAP funding is suspended.
 Over 1 million MA residents are suddenly cut off of a critical tool for their basic needs and Old South is jumping into action.

 A few weeks ago, Old South approved a $20,000 grant to the Allston-Brighton Food Pantry, and one of our Small Groups has started volunteering there several times per month.
 This week, we are doing even more, with these additional grants:

 $5,000 for the Greater Boston Food Bank to distribute across the region, and $5,000 to Eastie Farms to support food access in East Boston.
 On November 2nd, Old South's Youth Group hosted a pancake breakfast fundraiser in support of the Allston-Brighton Food Pantry and Community Fridges.
-The Micah Mission fund matched any donations made to the Food Pantry, up to $5,000, to further support this vital work.

 If you want to get involved in any of these efforts, please email Rev. Rachel Barton at rachel@oldsouth.org